Characters who have appeared in several films of the James Bond franchise.

 - Diabolical Mastermind: He's an even higher operative within Quantum than Le Chiffre, who's himself already an example of this.

-- The Dragon: To Blofeld in a series-wide sense, in that he is the highest ranked SPECTRE agent that gets any characterization.
+- The Dragon: To Blofeld in a series-wide sense, in that he is the highest ranked SPECTRE agent that gets any characterisation.
 He lost this status sometime before Spectre where C and Mr Hinx are Blofled's Co-Dragons.

 - Driven to Suicide: In Spectre, he kills himself by firing his gun at the jaw from point blank range.